kerrydoran/kerry_website/README.md

 ## Development Process

+Before you do anyting, run `git pull` to make sure you have the latest code.

 The development tools and helpers are a series of [npm](https://www.npmjs.com/) scripts found in `package.json`.
 You can see them by looking in this folder or by doing `npm run` in your terminal.
 Each of these scripts does a different little job.
 Before you start developing, run `npm run dev`.
 This will start up the scripts so changes you make automatically compile.
 You can quit this with `ctrl+c`.

 ## Git Process